zeitspace/flutter-session/README.md

 - [Switch branch using Github Desktop](https://help.github.com/en/desktop/contributing-to-projects/switching-between-branches)
 - Use the command line: `git checkout <branch>`

-## Activity 1: Hello World

-TODO: fill in instructions for completing the Hello World app

-## Activity 2: To Do App
+## Activity: Let's build a todo app

 Let's learn about Flutter by building a to do app.

 ### Step 1: Start layout and show a list

 Before you start, checkout branch: `main` if you are not on that branch already.

+What we'll do:
+- Create the base app layout
 - Store the todos in a data structure
-- For now, prefill with some hardcoded todos
-- Build the Todo item list without checkbox (not completed ones)
+- Display todos in a simple list

 To catch up to the end of step 1, checkout branch: `step1`

 ### Step 2: Add a new to do

+What we'll do:
-- Add "add todo" button in app bar
+- Add an "Add" button in the app bar
-- Build dialog
+- Build the dialog
-- Add item to list
+- Show the new todo item to the list

 To catch up to the end of step 2, checkout branch: `step2`

 ### Step 3: Mark as done

+What we'll do:
+- Customize the style of todo items
 - Add checkbox
-- Add Completed list below
+- Add Completed list
-- When checked -> move to completed
-- When unchecked -> move to active todos list
+- Move todo item between Todos and Completed list when checked / unchecked

 To catch up to the end of step 3, checkout branch: `step3`

-### Step 4: Show snackbar feedback
+### Step 4: Show confirmation message

+What we'll do:
-- Show a message using the snackbar component
+- Show a message when a todo is completed (using the Snackbar widget)
-- Feedback for item marked as done
-- Feedback also for item moved back to active "marked as todo"
+- Show a message when a completed todo is moved back to active todos

 To catch up to the end of step 4, checkout branch: `step4`

 ### Step 5: Show / hide completed to dos

+What we'll do:
-- Add adaptive switch (changes iOS / Android style)
+- Add Switch widget (which adapts to iOS / Android style)
 - Show / hide the completed items list when toggled

 To catch up to the end of step 5, checkout branch: `step5`

-### Step 6: Get data through HTTP
+### Step 6: Show friends' todos

+What we'll do:
-- Add http package to Flutter
+- Add the `http` package to our project
 - Use it to request and wait for JSON data
-- Build friends todos page (static)
+- Add Friends' todos page and display data there
+- Navigate to and from the new Friends page

 To catch up to the end of step 6, checkout branch: `step6`

-### Step 7: Done

 That's it!
 Congrats on building a fully functional Flutter app that works on both Android and iOS.